 - TD Bank

-All other banks do not report onto your personal credit report.
+To my knowledge, no other banks report business card info on your personal credit report.
 This includes Chase, American Express, Citi, and others.
 So business cards that you open from any bank that’s not on the list above will not count towards your 5/24 status.

 If you’re an authorized user on a card, it reports to your personal credit report.
 While Chase technically doesn’t count authorized user cards towards 5/24, it can be difficult to determine what cards you are an authorized user on or not.
 You may not technically be over 5/24, but Chase’s automated system will count you as being over 5/24 if you are an authorized user on some accounts.